 Over the years, Google has made adjustments to the way it determines the authoritative strength of a given article.
 Numerous iterations to the original Panda update have refined Google’s approach to some degree, and quite recently (at the beginning of May), Google released a new “quality assessment update” that revised these determining factors even further.
 Google has been tight-lipped about the specifics of the update, but a handful of contextual clues can lead us to firm conclusions about what Google looks for in content today.

-Combining the knowledge we have on the Panda update and its subsequent revisions, as well as this new quality assessment update, we can determine the main factors that determine a quality content writing service as “good,” according to Google:
+Combining the knowledge we have on the Panda update and its subsequent revisions, as well as this new quality assessment update, we can determine the main factors that determine a quality content & blog writing service as “good,” according to Google:

 First, you’ll need to make sure your content is error-free.
 If Google detects any typos, misspellings, or improper use of grammar in your article, it could flag it as a low-quality entry.
 These errors are small and easy to fix, so take the extra time to scan each of your content pieces thoroughly before submitting to publication.
 One little mistake won’t cost you much, but it’s not worth taking the hit if you can easily prevent it.